microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/accessreviewinstancedecisionitemazureroleresource.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]
 [!INCLUDE [accessreviews-disclaimer-v2](../../includes/accessreviews-disclaimer-v2.md)]

-Every decision item in an access review represents a principal's access to a resource that is identified by an accessReviewInstanceDecisionItemAzureRoleResource object. accessReviewInstanceDecisionItemAzureRoleResource is an open type that allows for other properties to be passed in.
+Every decision item in an access review represents a principal's access to a resource.
+All accessReviewInstanceDecisionItemAzureRoleResource objects represent access to Azure resource roles. accessReviewInstanceDecisionItemAzureRoleResource is an open type that allows for other properties to be passed in.

 ## Properties
 |Property|Type|Description|